 - You asked your national employment services for a permit to export your unemployment benefits (the relevant document is the U2 form);

-- You registered at the labor exchange within 7 days and will be visiting it on a regular basis.
+- You registered at the Lithuanian Employment Service within 7 days and will be visiting it on a regular basis.

 A person obtains the right to receive a state social insurance pension, when he/she meets these requirements: